Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: Introduction

-Going one step further, it is interesting to integrate entanglement and magic for advancing quantum information processing architectures and designing novel tools to probe and simulate complex quantum many-body systems.
-For matrix product states (MPS) using DMRG the complexity of computing SRE can be significantly reduced to polynomial time \cite{Haug2023MPS,Tarabunga2024}.
-Despite this advantage, existing studies of SRE are largely restricted to finite-size systems.
-For instance, in one-dimensional Ising model, the computed SRE density typically exhibits a peak that deviates slightly from the actual critical point due to finite-size effects \cite{Haug2023MPS,Tarabunga2024}.
-In models with known phase transition points, finite-size scaling techniques can sometimes be used to argue that the SRE density peak converges to the critical point in the thermodynamic limit.
+Going one step further, integrating entanglement and non-stabilizerness offers new avenues for quantum information processing and for probing many-body systems.
+Within matrix product states (MPS), the SRE can be computed in polynomial time \cite{Haug2023MPS,Tarabunga2024,Guglielmo2023,Guglielmo2024}, but studies so far are limited to finite systems.
+In the 1D Ising model, for example, the SRE density peak deviates from the critical point due to finite-size effects.
+Although finite-size scaling techniques can sometimes be used to argue that the SRE density peak converges to the critical point in the thermodynamic limit.
 However, such extrapolations are generally unreliable for more complex or less understood models.
-In fact, it has been observed that full-state magic is not universally aligned with criticality \cite{Tarabunga2023}, suggesting that even in the infinite-size limit, the SRE density peak may not coincide with the critical point.
-Finite-size effects may thus lead to a misleading picture of how SRE behaves near phase transitions, potentially obscuring valuable or subtle physical phenomena.
-Moreover, increasing the system size leads to rapidly growing computational costs and often reduced numerical precision due to the accumulation of statistical or truncation errors.
-These limitations hinder the accurate characterization of SRE near criticality using finite systems.
-To overcome these challenges, it is crucial to develop methods that directly access the thermodynamic limit.
-This motivates our focus on translationally invariant matrix product states (TIMPS), which provide a natural framework for describing infinite one-dimensional quantum systems.
+In fact, full-state SRE is not universally tied to criticality \cite{Tarabunga2023}, suggesting that finite-size analysis may obscure key physics.
+Moreover, larger systems entail prohibitive computational costs and reduced precision.
+These limitations motivate methods that directly access the thermodynamic limit, such as translationally invariant MPS (TIMPS), which naturally describe infinite 1D systems.